ACQUISITION FINANCING SBA LOANS SELLER FINANCING

 Most SBA lenders require a minimum personal credit score of 680-700, though some preferred lenders will consider scores as low as 650 with strong compensating factors (high equity injection, excellent cash flow, significant industry experience).
 Conventional bank loans typically require 700+ credit scores.
 If your credit score is below 650, consider seller financing (no credit check required), partnering with a higher-credit co-buyer, or improving your score before pursuing acquisition financing.

-How long does it take to get an SBA loan for buying a business?
+How long does SBA loan approval take for a business acquisition?

 The SBA 7(a) loan process typically takes 45-90 days from application to funding.
 The timeline breaks down as: pre-qualification and document gathering (1-2 weeks), formal application and underwriting (3-4 weeks), SBA authorization (1-2 weeks), and closing and funding (1-2 weeks).
 Preferred lenders can approve loans without waiting for SBA review, which can save 2-3 weeks.
 Having complete documentation ready - including the purchase agreement, business financials, and your business plan - is the biggest factor in accelerating the process.